 The fact that initial text interviews save you time should be a no brainer.
 Especially when you take into consideration the stats shared earlier.
 If a person is almost twice as likely to respond to text messages than a phone call and will respond to texts 10 times faster than phone calls, it's easy to build a case for text interviews and see how they save you loads of time in your hiring process.

 Text interviews can also be a huge time saver by easily eliminating candidates that aren't going to be a good fit for your job opening.
 You ascertain based on the information they provide that they're not suited for your position, and then you simply text them that statement and move onto interviewing the next job candidate.

 Text interviews help to eliminate bias.

-Text interviews help to eliminate this issue because you can't see or hear the other person which inhibits you from judging their speech, appearance, and accent.
+Text interviews help to eliminate this issue because you can't see or hear the applicant which inhibits you from judging their speech, appearance, and accent.
 It also helps both you and the applicant to focus on the question at hand versus being distracted by thoughts that occur from looking at someone and "assessing" them.

 Text interviews provide a "record."

-If you're going to engage with a job candidate via text interviews, then you're going to have a documented initial interview.
-This provides you with some ground to stand on so to speak to support whatever decision you make about their employability.
+If you're going to engage with a job candidate via text interviews, then you're going to have a documented initial interview.A documented interview provides some ground to stand on so to speak to support whatever decision you make about their employability.
 Or, better yet, can help you to verify your "gut reactions" with other individuals (like hiring managers for instance) without the need for them to be present during the interview.